Skip to content

 Formal Structure Dependency Diagram

 Figure 40.
-The civilizational-scale structures depend on earlier lucidity, emergence, self-reference, social-lucidity, interdependence, and legitimacy results.
-T6 is shown separately as a conditional model theorem because it requires Appendix B.13 plus additional detectability, energy-output, and maturity-choice premises.
+Civilizational structures depend on earlier lucidity, emergence, self-reference, social-lucidity, interdependence, and legitimacy results.
+T6 is marked separately because it also requires model premises.

 Figure 40.
-The civilizational-scale structures depend on earlier lucidity, emergence, self-reference, social-lucidity, interdependence, and legitimacy results.
-T6 is shown separately as a conditional model theorem because it requires Appendix B.13 plus additional detectability, energy-output, and maturity-choice premises.
+Civilizational structures depend on earlier lucidity, emergence, self-reference, social-lucidity, interdependence, and legitimacy results.
+T6 is marked separately because it also requires model premises.

 XV.8 · Civilizational Ethics